XiangyuZhangCharlie/Fluo-Cast-Bright/README.md

 python FluoCastBright_Pipeline.py --Option CM_Test --CMTest_PFM_Directory <path to predicted fluorescence maps used for training> --CMTest_Models_Directory <path to classification models>
 ```

-Apply existing classifcation models to classify fluorescence prediction maps generated from new brightfield images, for this step the images can be with or without true classification in file names.
+Apply existing classifcation models to classify fluorescence prediction maps generated from new brightfield images.
+For this step the images can be with or without true classification in file names.
 The image format is (Z,X,Y).

 ```bash
 python FluoCastBright_Pipeline.py --Option CM_Predict --CMPredict_PFM_Directory <path to predicted fluorescence maps> --CMPredict_Models_Directory <path to classification models>